 November is Diabetes Month: Diabetes and Healthy Vision

 - Blurred vision: When a person’s blood sugar level gets too high, it can cause the lens to expand, causing blurred and impaired vision.
-While this is perhaps the least serious of diabetes-related vision problems, it is still one that needs to be addressed straight away so as not to cause any long-lasting damage to the eye.
+While this is perhaps the least serious of diabetes-related eyesight problems, it is still one that needs to be addressed immediately so as not to cause any permanent damage.

-- Cataracts: Although we’ve discussed cataracts before, this time, we’ll be focusing on the specific relationship between cataracts and diabetes.
-Cataracts (or a clouding of the lens, which could lead to impaired vision) tend to occur even more frequently in people with diabetes and often with greater severity.
-In many advanced cases, surgery is necessary.
+- Cataracts: Though we’ve talked about cataracts and treatment options before, this time, we’ll be focusing on the relationship between cataracts and diabetes.
+Cataracts (or a clouding of the lens which could lead to impaired vision) tend to happen even more frequently in people with diabetes and often with greater severity.
+In many expedited cases, surgery is necessary.

-- Diabetic Retinopathy: Perhaps the most serious vision impairment brought on by diabetes is diabetic retinopathy, a condition that occurs when the blood vessels of the retina are severely damaged (as a result of high blood sugar).
+- Diabetic Retinopathy: Perhaps the most serious vision impairment brought on by diabetes is diabetic retinopathy, a condition which occurs when the blood vessels of the retina are severely damaged (due, again, too high blood sugar).
 If left untreated, diabetic retinopathy can cause irreversible blindness.